magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- ENGCOM-9006-->

-*  Added the `itemResolvers` argument to the Catalog `di.xml` file.
+*  Added the `itemResolvers` argument to the catalog `di.xml` file.
 As a result, checkout is no longer broken if configurable and grouped product modules are disabled.

 <!--- ENGCOM-8944-->